25 Useful Things to Know Before You Visit Tromso (2024-2025)

 It is also very convenient to stay in the city center as the bus from the Tromso Airport will drop you off right there and you can walk to your hotel with ease.

-Should You Travel to Tromso?
+Should you travel to Tromso?

 YES.
 YES.
 YES.
 Tromso is a great city break for a long weekend in the winter or summer if you’re Europe-based and is a perfect addition to a Norway trip if you’re not.